dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-an-unbound-windows-forms-datagridview-control.md

 ---
 title: How to Create an Unbound Windows Forms DataGridView Control

-description: This topic demonstrates on how to create a Windows Forms DataGridView Control.
-You can use this control to display a small amount of data in a table format without binding it to a data source
+description:  Create an unbound Windows Forms DataGridView Control.
+This control can display a small amount of data in a table format without binding it to a data source

 ms.date: "03/30/2017"
 dev_langs:
   - "csharp"